randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 The node bootstrapper MUST be able to attest the identity of the machine against a chain of trust provided by the hardware or cloud provider.

 ### Implementation Details/Notes/Constraints

-- What are some important details that didn't come across above.
-- What are the caveats to the implementation?
-- Go in to as much detail as necessary here.
-- Talk about core concepts and how they releate.

 ### Security Model